andreaseger/receptacle/README.md

 Provides easy and fast means to use the repository pattern for parts of your codebase.
 E.g. database calls can be masked behind a repository and leave implementation of the actuall access to a specific strategy.
-For external dependencies a second stratgy which gets switch in for local tests lets your application be agnostic about where or how the data is garthered as the interface and observed functionality stays the same between strategies.
+For external dependencies a second strategy which gets switch in for local tests lets your application be agnostic about where or how the data is garthered as the interface and observed functionality stays the same between strategies.

 ## Goals of this implementation

 - small core codebase
 - minimal processing overhead(method dispatching should be as fast as possible)

 ## Installation